-Budgeted cost: £35,000
+Budgeted cost: £60,684

-Activity Evidence that supports this approach Challenge number(s) addressed Interventions including pre and post teaching carried out by highly trained teaching assistants Evidence shows that Targeted deployment, where teaching assistants are trained to deliver an intervention to small groups or individuals has a high impact.
-1, 4,5,6
+Activity Evidence that supports this approach Challenge number(s) addressed Interventions including pre and over teaching carried out by highly trained teaching assistants.
+Evidence shows that Targeted deployment, where teaching assistants are trained to deliver an intervention to small groups or individuals has a high impact.
+Teaching Assistant Interventions Toolkit Strand Education Endowment Foundation EEF 1, 4,5,6

-Teaching Assistant Interventions Toolkit Strand Education Endowment Foundation EEF Engaging with the National Tutoring Programme to provide tutoring for pupils whose education has been most impacted by the pandemic.
+Engaging with the National Tutoring Programme to provide tutoring for pupils whose education has been most impacted by the pandemic.
 A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationen-dowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1, 4 Additional phonics sessions with highly trained staff, targeted at disadvantaged pupils who require further phonics support.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationen-dowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1, 4 Additional phonics sessions with highly trained staff, targeted at disadvantaged pupils who require further phonics support or who have EAL.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 4 Social and emotional learning (SEL) interventions provided by the Learning Mentor Evidence suggests that children from disadvantaged backgrounds have, on average, weaker SEL skills at all ages than their more affluent peers.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education 4 Social and emotional learning (SEL) interventions provided by the Learning Mentor Endowment Foundation EEF Evidence suggests that children from disadvantaged backgrounds have, on average, weaker SEL skills at all ages than their more affluent peers.
 These skills are likely to influence a range of outcomes for pupils: lower SEL skills are linked with poorer mental health and lower academic attainment.
 2,5 SEL interventions in education are shown to improve SEL skills and are therefore likely to support disadvantaged pupils to understand and engage in healthy relationships with peers and emotional self-regulation, both of which may subsequently increase academic attainment.
-SEL Toolkit Strand Education Endowment Foundation EEF Structured oral language interventions where read aloud and then have conversations about book content with teachers and peers There is evidence to suggest that pupils from lower socioeconomic backgrounds are more likely to be behind their more advantaged counterparts in developing 1, 4
+SEL Toolkit Strand Education Endow- ment Foundation EEF Structured oral language interventions where read aloud and then have conversations about book content with teachers and peers There is evidence to suggest that pupils from lower socioeconomic backgrounds are more likely to be behind their more advantaged counterparts in developing 1, 4

-Structured speech and lan- guage interventions and strategies to support identi- early language and speech skills, which may affect their school experience and learning later in their school lives. fied pupils.
+Structured speech and language interventions and strategies to support identified pupils.
 Speech and language therapist to be engaged to provide CPD for staff and deliver interventions to children.
-Oral language interventions can be used to provide additional support to pupils who are behind their peers in oral language development and the targeted use of approaches may support some disadvantaged pupils to catch up with peers.
-Oral Language Interventions Toolkit Strand Education Endowment Foundation EEF
+Oral language interventions can be used to provide additional support to pupils who are behind their peers in oral